mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The _direct path_ of a root is the empty list, and of any other node is the concatenation of that node's parent along with the parent's direct path.
-The _copath_ of a node is the node's sibling concatenated with the list of siblings of all the nodes in its direct path.
+The _copath_ of a node is the node's sibling concatenated with the list of siblings of all the nodes in its direct path, excluding the root.

 For example, in the below tree: